 While single-server hosting functioned efficiently for quite some time, compared to the improved speed, SEO, and performance capabilities offered through the use of a CDN, it is now losing its battle.
-It is becoming obsolete, and using a CDN for web hosting has become a preferable practice for those looking to move forward onto bigger and better things.
+To future-proof your website, adding a CDN to your primary hosting plan is almost a must these days.

 With a passion for digital marketing and web design (primarily WordPress), Matthew never stops learning!
 He rather reads up on new marketing strategies than binge-watch the next big NetFlix special.